carmine560/trading-assistant/README.md

 ### Login ###

-The following `login` waits for the Login window to show and clicks the Login button.
+The following `login` action waits for the Login window to show and clicks its button.

-> **Note** These examples are tested in the following environment:
+> **Note**: I tested these examples in an environment with 1080p, a
-> 1080p, a maximized Watchlists window, a left-snapped Summary window,
+> maximized Watchlists window, a left-snapped Summary window, and a
-> and a right-snapped Chart window.
+> right-snapped Chart window.

 ``` python
 login = [